 - Your entire estate will go to the Crown.

 It should be noted that these rules on intestacy do not recognise "common law" partners, and that "children" includes natural, adopted and illegitimate children, but excludes step-children.
-The figures are correct as at July 2010, but are subject to change.

 Share your experiences